A group of people sitting around a table collaborating.

 By Allison Wyatt

 We all know the pain points when our talent practices aren’t working: difficulty filling positions, increased staff turnover and burnout, low staff morale, and overarching downgrading of talent over time as top performers seek employers who have their talent practices in order.
-There is a plethora of research outlining the financial implications of these challenges.
+There is a plethora of research outlining the financial implications of lacking a talent strategy.
 For example, the price of one employee leaving is estimated at 150% of that employee’s annual salary, and that percentage increases to 213% for C-Suite positions.

 The implications do not stop there.
 Who achieves an organization’s goals?
 People.
 Who implements an organization’s marketing strategy?
 People.
 Who raises money to support an organization’s programs and growth?
 People.
-So why wouldn’t everyone have the same level of rigor around their talent strategy as they do around marketing and fundraising strategies when the success of achieving an organization’s mission is so obviously dependent on the people employed there?
+The success of achieving an organization’s mission is so obviously dependent on the people employed there, so why wouldn’t everyone have the same level of rigor around their talent strategy as they do around marketing and fundraising strategies?
+Developing an effective talent strategy does not mean you have to start from scratch.
+Edgility’s Co-Founder, Allison Wyatt, shares five steps your organization can take now to build a talent strategy aligned with you organization’s goals and priorities.

-3. Survey your staff.
 It is critically important to understand staff engagement.
 Are people fired up and inspired to give it their all every day or is a lack of engagement and enthusiasm getting in the way of your organization’s success?
-We recommend surveying your staff yearly to gauge what areas your organization can improve upon and understand how effectively your organization is serving ALL employees, regardless of their personal identities Edgility’s Talent Equity Assessment is a great way to measure your organization’s equity and find your gaps.
+We recommend surveying your staff yearly to gauge what areas your organization can improve upon.
+This survey also allows you to understand how effectively your organization serves ALL employees, regardless of their personal identities.
+Edgility’s Talent Equity Assessment is a great way to measure your organization’s equity and find your gaps.

-4. Start leveraging data.
 Data-driven decision-making is the anchor for any effective talent strategy.
 Without it, your organization will be shooting blind at an unknown target.
 Individual staff performance data should inform every single decision your organization makes about talent: who gets promoted, where you invest professional development resources, and how you embed strategic succession planning to prepare for future organizational evolution.
-Market data should inform how much individuals are compensated and how.
-Engagement data should inform priorities for improvement.
+Market data should inform how and how much individuals are compensated.
+Engagement data should inform improvement priorities.
 Edgility’s Talent Equity Assessment also offers actionable insights and suggestions to address any issues it uncovers.

 Meet the expert: